-Most commercial gyms run spin classes and in most spin bikes are one of the most commonly used pieces of equipment.
-Global phenomena like Soul Cycle, Peloton and Tabata have been built in part around them.
+Most commercial gyms run spin classes, with spin bikes often one of the most commonly used pieces of equipment.
+Global phenomena like Soul Cycle, Peloton and Tabata have been built, in part, around them.
 If you ever see a room full of people peddling furiously in a darkened training room, this is what they’re doing.

 Spin isn’t just for fancy classes at the gym, however.
 Spin bikes are amongst the best pieces of equipment to include in your home or home gym.
 They are generally small and lightweight (though often not as much so as upright bikes) and, as above, give you one hell of a workout.